mhowlett/ngx_stub_status_prometheus/README.md

     docker run -d -p 8000 mhowlett/ngx_stub_status_prometheus

 This starts up nginx with a test configuration.
-If you browser to http://127.0.0.1:8000/metrics you should see the status information.
+If you browse to http://127.0.0.1:8000/metrics you should see the status information.

 To supply your own configuration, you could add a data volume at the standard nginx config file location: